walmart scintilla photo collage

 Normalizing data across retailers and channels

 Most consumer brands don’t just sell through Walmart — they operate across multiple retailers and e-commerce channels.
-However, each retailer provides data in different formats, making it difficult to compare performance across retailers.
+Each retailer or data source provides data in different formats, making it difficult to compare performance across channels.

 Alloy.ai automatically integrates and normalizes data from Walmart Scintilla alongside data from all of your other retailers, transforming fragmented reports into a unified view.

-With your data normalized by product ID, units of measure, location and time, brands can easily:
+With your data normalized by product ID, unit of measure, location and time, brands can easily:

 By providing a consistent data structure, Alloy.ai removes the manual effort of aligning reports from different retailers and enables brands to gain cross-retailer insights that drive better sales and inventory strategies.